itaim18/akela/server-nestjs/README.md

-# Client side
+# Server side - NestJS

 ## Setup
 Run in this folder in the cmd / terminal `npm install` and make sure a `node_modules` folder is created.

 ## How to run it
-Enter this project folder in the cmd / terminal and run `npm run dev`.
+Enter this project folder in the cmd / terminal and run `npm run start:dev`.
 This project should also have hot-reloading.

 ## How to format the code
 Run in this folder in the cmd / terminal `npm run format`.